Vejen Municipality

-Vejen Municipality is a municipality (Danish, kommune) in Region of Southern Denmark on the Jutland peninsula in south Denmark.
-The municipality covers an area of 817 km2, and has a total population of 42,596 (2022).
-Its mayor is Egon Fræhr, a member of the Venstre (Liberal Party) political party.
+Vejen Municipality (Vejen Kommune) is a kommune in the Region of Southern Denmark on the Jutland peninsula in south Denmark.
+The municipality covers an area of 817 km2, and has a total population of 42,702 (2025).
+Its mayor is Frank Schmidt-Hansen, representing the Conservative People's Party..

 The municipality is part of Triangle Region and of the East Jutland metropolitan area, which had a total population of 1.378 million in 2016.

 The main town and the site of its municipal council is the town of Vejen.
 One of the attractions of the area is the Vejen Art Museum.

 History

-On January 1, 2007, Vejen municipality was, as the result of Kommunalreformen ("The Municipal Reform" of 2007), merged with Brørup, Holsted, and Rødding municipalities to form an enlarged Vejen municipality.
+On 1 January 2007 Vejen municipality was, as the result of Kommunalreformen ("The Municipal Reform" of 2007), merged with Brørup, Holsted, and Rødding municipalities to form an enlarged Vejen municipality.

 Locations in Vejen Municipality

 Politics

 Vejen's municipal council consists of 27 members, elected every four years.
-The municipal council has seven political committees.
+The municipal council has nine political committees.